 3. Both teams shall provide two new baseballs for each game.
 Diamond DBR, etc.

 4. Two paid umpires are to be provided for each game.
 If the umpires are not present at the start time, the game may begin in any manner the two coaches choose (including allowing the players to call the game).

 5. There are no protests because there are no standings or awards.
 Games may end in a tie.

 FREE SUBSTITUTION-A free substitution system is used in the GRFBL for all leagues.
-The AAA uses an 11 man order and Major uses a 10 man order.
+The AA league uses a 12 man batting order, AAA uses an 11 man order and Major uses a 10 man order.
 If a team has fewer players than the specified size, both teams can use the lower order size.
 The substitution system requires a player’s position in the batting order remain fixed even if he misses a turn.
 There is no relationship between who is hitting this inning and who was in the field.
 Players may enter and leave as many times as a coach desires.
 A pitcher cannot leave and re-enter as pitcher.

 INTENTIONAL WALKS-Intentional walks are not allowed in the GRFBL.
 The game score isn’t as important as the opportunity to compete and at bats are at a premium.

 PITCHING GUIDELINES-Pitchers are limited to 4 innings per game and 6 innings per week.
 One pitch delivered in an inning constitutes a full inning pitched.
 A player should not pitch 4 innings in the first game of a double header and then pitch 2 innings in the other.